justin-chen/muse/README.md

 An app to simplify music discovery with Spotify.
 Build playlists using personalized recommendations and preferred genres.

+For more info about the app and its design, check out [this page](https://ameliazhao.github.io/muse.html)

 ## Flows
 ### OAuth 2.0